 The traditional expatriate residential districts of Accra are generally found in the eastern part of the city and the following three are recognized as the best:

-Labone lies south of Cantonments, offers a better variety of housing possibilities for expatriates.
+Labone lies south of Cantonments and is a great enclave.
 The sea breeze makes the areas feel cool.
 Labone is much livelier as it offers several shops, banking agencies, bars and restaurants.
-Just north of Ring Road and Osu, it is a good residential location, yet a bit more affordable.
+Just north of Ring Road and Osu, it is a great residential location.

-This large and quiet residential area is located west of the airport, almost up to the Tema highway, and it is largely inhabited by well-to-do Ghanaians and foreigners.
+This large and quiet residential area is located west of the airport and Airport City, almost up to the Tema highway, and it is largely inhabited by well-to-do Ghanaians and foreigners.
 It has numerous offices including those of international NGO’s and many embassies are located there too.
-Housing is mostly in houses and low-rise apartment blocks built during the colonial era and renovated to meet modern standards.
-There are also several new apartment complexes and construction is ongoing.
+Housing used to be mostly houses and low-rise apartment blocks built during the colonial era and renovated to meet modern standards.
+Now, this area offers a multitude of new apartment complexes and construction is ongoing.
 The roads are good but this area is less green than the two above.
-There are a reasonable number of schools and a few shops and restaurants.
+There is a reasonable number of schools and a few shops and restaurants.
 Local public transport services are poor and most residents own a car.
-Water problems exist but vary depending if you live at the top or at the bottom of the hill.
 Set between the south of town and the newly constructed Tetteh Quarshie interchange to the north (named after the man who imported cocoa from Fernando Po - now Bioko in today's Equatorial Guinea - in the 1870s), Airport Residential Area is an excellent location, giving easy access to town as much as to the Kwame Nkrumah motorway (the only highway in the country), linking Accra to Tema and out of the city.

 Other traditional areas